Ceasar/Encyclopedia/src/adler_1966.rst

 .. |rule 2.2| replace:: Grasp the author's leading propositions
 .. |rule 2.3| replace:: Locate or construct the basic arguments in the book
-.. |rule 2.4| replace:: Determine which of his problems the author solved and
-                        which he did not, and, of the latter, decide which the author knew he failed to solve

 .. |reading 3| replace:: The criticism of a book as a communication of knowledge